 Departmental Guidelines and Goals

-Performance Requirements Majors in music are required to complete the private lesson and recital or project requirements as specified in the area of emphasis.
+Performance Requirements Majors in music are required to complete the private lessons and recital or project requirements as specified in the area of emphasis.
 In addition to course requirements students must pass the appropriate Keyboard Proficiency and Performance Skills Examinations.
 All majors and minors taking private lessons are required to perform a Performance Jury each semester unless they are registered for the junior or senior recital.
-Declared music majors must participate in one large ensemble each term.
+Declared music majors must participate in one core ensemble each term.
 For specific ensemble requirements based on instrument or area of study, please refer to the Music Department Handbook.
-Students should take a mixture of large and small ensembles chosen in consultation with their private teacher, department chair, and area coordinator.
+Students should take a mixture of core and small ensembles chosen in consultation with their private teacher, department chair, and area coordinator.

 Music Major (B.A.
 Degree)

 A major in music requires the completion of the requirements of the five core courses and the requirements of the selected area of emphasis.